PoisotLab/ms_ncbitaxonomy_softwarenote/README.md

 locally.
 "Fuzzy": ability to perform fuzzy matching on inputs.
 "Case": ability to perform case-insensitive search.
 "Subsets": ability to limit the search to a subset of the raw database.
-"Ranks": ability to limit the search to specific raxonomi ranks.
+"Ranks": ability to limit the search to specific taxonomic ranks.
 The features of the various packages have been determined from reading their documentation. {@tbl:id}

 An up-to-date version of the documentation for `NCBITaxonomy.jl` can be found in